-Note 1: some recommendations may be verified by examination of documentation submitted by the agency that claims closure rather than through an in-field inspection.
-In these cases, recommendation status is indicated by "Closed - not verified".

-Note 2: some recommendations may be verified "Closed - subject to the implementation of an approved program or plan".
+- Some recommendations may be verified by examination of documentation submitted by the agency that claims closure rather than through an in-field inspection.
+In these cases, recommendation status is indicated by closed action not verified. - Some recommendations may be verified closed subject to the implementation of an approved program or plan.
 In these cases, ITSR agrees to closure if the chief executive of the organisation has approved the program or plan and ITSR is of the view that it meets the government's response to the recommendation.
 This categorisation is used generally when implementation may take place over a prolonged period of time and/or capital expenditure is involved.